Potentiostat parameters explained

 This would make the resolution quite bad.
 The voltmeter could not tell the difference between 70 and 90 V. If we have 12 bits and thus 4096 states, the values could be 0, 0.0244, 0.0488, 0.0733, etc. Suddenly the voltmeter can measure the difference between 0.1 V and 0.2 V without any problem.

 Just like in the previous example the bits and extreme values define the resolution for a potentiostat.
-The extreme values, minimum and maximum measurable current, are defined by the hardware.
+The extreme values, for example, minimum and maximum measurable current during voltammetry, are setting the range that needs to be covered and the bits the number of steps in which the range can be split up.
+The range of the extreme values is defined by the hardware.
 To enable a potentiostat to measure a broad range of currents, even over multiple magnitudes, different circuits are used to adjust the extreme values.
 Thus, these different circuits define the current range in which you can measure.
-If you choose a current range with for a low current and measure a high current, you get an overload.
+If you choose a current range for a low current and measure a high current, you get an overload.
 The current will be capped at the maximum current value for that current range.
-If you choose a current range that is much higher that the measured current, you resolution will be bad, as explained above.
+If you choose a current range that is much higher than the measured current, your resolution will be bad, as explained above.

 The current range will define the minimum and maximum current a potentiostat can measure, this means it will also determine the resolution, because the number of bits or rather states is fixed, while the current range is variable.
 This is discussed in the articles covering bits and resolution.